Division of Student Affairs

 The Office of Student Development supports the mission of the Division of Student Affairs and the Health Science Center.
 Its role is to address issues that are relative to all medical and graduate students, from pre-enrollment through graduation.
 This office coordinates programs and activities that promote the intellectual, professional, moral, social, physical, and emotional development of all students.

 There are five student-elected government councils representing each educational program at the Health Science Center.
 They are the Medical Student Government Association (MSGA); Graduate Student Association (GSA); Public Health Student Association (PHSA); Physician Assistant Student Association (PASA); and the Physical Therapy Student Association (PTSA).
+Starting in the fall of 2013, there will be a sixth student-elected government council for the pharmacy program.

 The Office of Student Development oversees three lounge areas.
 Two are located on the first floor of the Education and Administration Building (EAD).
 The student lounge in EAD 116 has organizational storage, a networked printer, a copy machine, a telephone for on-campus and local calls, a fax machine, couches and chairs.
 It is a great place for students to relax, hang out, study, eat, and meet with faculty or friends.
 The lounge in EAD 110 has vending machines (coin operated), an ice machine, a sink, microwave ovens, restrooms, recreational equipment (pool table, ping-pong tables), a big-screen television, and tables and chairs for relaxing.
 A third lounge is located on the second floor of the Center for Bio-Health.

-There are many student organizations on the Health Science Center campus that represent a variety of interests within the health professions community.
+Student Organizations - There are many student organizations on the Health Science Center campus that represent a variety of interests within the health professions community.
 In cooperation with the Office of Student Development, these organizations sponsor programs and activities that promote the intellectual, professional, social, physical, and emotional development of all students.
 Students are provided with leadership opportunities at the local, regional, and national levels through participation in these groups.
 The Office of Student Development coordinates the student organization calendar and registration process.

 The Health Science Center recognizes the right of any group of students, faculty, or staff to form a voluntary organization for purposes not forbidden by the laws of the United States and the state of Texas.
 All campus organizations that include enrolled students as members must be registered with the Office of Student Development and the Division of Student Affairs.
 Policies regulating the functioning, sponsorship, and privileges of registered or recognized organizations are available in the Office of Student Development.
 For more information, please contact the Office of Student Development at 817-735-5006 or email@example.com.

-Student organizations are required to schedule events, seminars, programs, and lectures through the Office of Student Development.
+Scheduling Events - Student organizations are required to schedule events, seminars, programs, and lectures through the Office of Student Development.
 Please contact 817-735-5006 or firstname.lastname@example.org for more information.

 Office of International Student Services